Course Outline

 Details of early feedback on progress

 Timely and detailed feedback is provided for each assessment.
 Feedback is provided both within text and general comments to build scholarly skills.
 Students are able to seek feedback through face-to-face discussion with the course coordinator.
-Tutorials will include extended discussion and review of the assessment task requirements
+Mandatory face-to-face tutorials will include extended discussion and review of the assessment task requirements.

 Assessment tasks